ATTPC/daqdoc/source/computer-roles.rst

 Control computer
 ----------------

-This is the Dell tower that's currently on a moveable computer cart.
+This is the Dell tower that's currently on a movable computer cart.
 Its purpose is to compile the DAQ system, run :ref:`rcc`, and control the acquisition of data.

 +--------------------+-------------------+
 |      Property      |       Value       |